AI Workshop: learn to build apps with AI →

 You can use 3rd party integrations that improve the developer experience or provide a service to you.

-For example you can setup a test runner to run the tests automatically every time you push some new commits, using TravisCI.
+For example, you can set up a test runner to run the tests automatically every time you push some new commits, using TravisCI.

-You can setup Continuous Integration using CircleCI.
+You can set up continuous integration using CircleCI.

 You might create a Codeclimate integration that analyzes the code and provides a report of technical debt and test coverage.